White-Label/Web-Template/README.md

 1. Open a terminal and navigate to the cloned repo. `cd Noon-Pacific-Web-WL`
 2. Install all Node dependencies. `npm install`
 3. Install all Ruby dependencies. `bundle install`
-4. Open `source/js/app/config.js` in your favorite editor and replace `YOUR_WHITE_LABEL_CLIENT_ID_HERE` and `YOUR_SOUNDCLOUD_CLIENT_ID_HERE` with your White Label and Souncloud client id's respectively.
+4. Open `source/js/app/config.js` in your favorite editor and replace `YOUR_WHITE_LABEL_CLIENT_ID_HERE` and `YOUR_SOUNDCLOUD_CLIENT_ID_HERE` with your White Label and Soundcloud client id's respectively.
-5. Replace `YOUR_DEFAULT_COLLECTION_HERE` with the collection you want to load when you visit the root of the website. `http://YOUR_DOMAIN_NAME/`
+5. Replace `YOUR_DEFAULT_COLLECTION_HERE` with the White Label collection you want to load when you visit the root of the website. `http://YOUR_DOMAIN_NAME/`
 6. Run the website locally with the command `npm run dev`.
 7. Open [localhost:4567](http://localhost:4567) in a browser.
-You should see default collection mixtapes and be able to play tracks right in the browser.
+You should see the default collection mixtapes and be able to play tracks right in the browser.

 ### Customization

 This template is only meant to serve as a starting point for your website.
 We encourage you to dig around and customize anything you want.
+Create something rad, then [email us](mailto:api@noonpacific.com) and we'll help promote it.

 #### Project Structure

-Before we start to customize your website, lets first go over how the project is structured.
+Before we start to customize your website, let's first go over how the project is structured.

 ```
 Noon-Pacific-Web-WL/